 You'll gain a broad range of experience in various clinical settings supervised by a variety of highly skilled faculty members.
 In addition, will work with residents and other health professionals, and will be invited to participate in academic activities of the Division of Neurology and the Department of Medicine.

 In this four-week rotation, you'll spend two weeks in ambulatory care and two weeks on either the acute ward service and on the consultation service.

-Dr. Ian Grant, neurology undergraduate education director
+Dr. Laine Green, neurology undergraduate education director